 25. Driving through the Scottish Highlands

-As you wind through the remote northern region, you’ll pass rugged mountains, wild beaches, medieval castles, quiet villages, green meadows and shimmering lochs.
+As you drive through the remote northern region, you'll pass quiet villages, sheep-dotted meadows and winding single-track roads that lead to places that feel completely off the map.

 Check out our two Scotland road trip itineraries:

-24. Tobogganning down the Great Wall of China
+24. Tobogganing down the Great Wall of China

 Toboggan down the Great Wall of China?!
 Yes, you heard correctly.
 On the Mutianyu section of the wall, you can ride a toboggan slide on your way back down.
 Now that is a cool way to experience one of the New 7 Wonders of the World.